Susan is an ethusiastic photographer, nature lover, and pug parent.

 When Contessa Della Notte, aka Tess, was 10 months old, she ran around the room, wobbled, then lay down and began to shiver.
 Tess could not stand nor could she focus on anything but my voice.
-I rushed her to a 24 hour vet hospital 45 minutes away and hoped that she would make it.
+I rushed her to a 24-hour vet hospital 45 minutes away and hoped that she would make it.
 After many tests and pacing up and down a sterile hall, the vet told me that she had a liver shunt.

 What A Liver Shunt Is

-A portosystemic shunt (PSS) (more information on this link) or liver shunt is a disorder where the normal flow of blood, to and through the liver, is markedly reduced or even absent.
+A portosystemic shunt (PSS) or liver shunt is a disorder where the normal flow of blood, to and through the liver, is markedly reduced or even absent.
 Normally, blood returning from the puppy's digestive tract is routed to the liver through the portal vein.
 The blood flows through the liver and then exits the liver joining the venous blood flowing back to the heart.
 A liver shunt is a blood vessel that connects the portal vein with the main systemic blood stream.
 This causes the blood to bypass the liver.

 When the puppy is born, the umbilical cord is severed.
-Shortly after birth, the ductus venosus contracts, constricts and closes.
+Shortly after birth, the ductus venosus contracts, constricts, and closes.
 Once this vessel is closed off, the newborn pup's blood is forced to pass through the now developed liver.
 If the ductus venosus fails to close, then a portion of blood will continue to be shunted around the liver through the still patent ductus venosus.